strangeloopcanon/barter_to_money/README.md

 In this regime, chat makes agents propose credits far more often, but **still does not produce any accepted credit**, so we still do not see emergent money.
 It can also reduce clearing performance by consuming the per‑round action budget on messaging rather than trading.

+Qualitative notes from the chat logs:

+- Chat is used mostly for “please accept proposal mX” reminders and “who has gY?” queries, not for establishing shared credit/reputation conventions.
+- Credits are presented as sweeteners/bribes (“I’ll add IOU c1”), but counterparties do not accept them in this setting.
+- Some agents appear to hallucinate “bundles” by writing composite strings like `g5+c1` in `give`.
+The environment treats any non‑`g*` string as a single token label (not a bundle), so these offers do **not** actually include `g5` unless separately traded.

 ## Exchange complexity note

 Money/Exchange runs log per‑round exchange traffic and price updates.
 In the $N=8$ run, the exchange handled 23 inbound and 23 outbound messages total and prices stayed fixed (no updates), illustrating that coordination is absorbed into $O(N)$ hub-facing communication in this toy.